Scholarly Record: Early Learning Sports Development

 Kayden, B.J.
 (2025) · Academia.edu

 A literature-based comparative analysis and call for research.
 Establishes through systematic literature review that no existing talent development model — including Côté's DMSP, Balyi's LTAD, or Ericsson's Deliberate Practice Framework — accounts for the birth-to-five developmental period.
-Documents the structural gap that produces the 70% attrition rate.
+Documents the structural gap that produces the 70% attrition rate and demonstrates that the absence of early learning sports development is not an oversight but an architectural feature of how the field was built.

 Related Reading: